spacelift-io/terraform-aws-iam-spacelift-selfhosted/README.md

   policy_arn = aws_iam_policy.execution_role[each.key].arn
 }

-# Execution role is the only role with an policy attachment
+# Execution role is the only role with an additional policy attachment
 resource "aws_iam_role_policy_attachment" "execution_role_extra" {
   for_each = module.self_hosted_roles.execution.attachments